How Many Grid-Forming Converters Do We Need? A Perspective From Small Signal Stability and Power Grid Strength: Power Grid Strength and Stability

 \section{Power Grid Strength and Stability}

-It has been widely recognized in power system studies that the system stability is strongly related to the power grid strength, especially when large-scale GFL converters are integrated into the grid.
+To link the voltage source behavior to stability problems, we first revisit the relationship between power grid strength and stability.
+It has been widely recognized in power system studies that the system stability is strongly related to the power grid strength, especially when large-scale GFL converters are integrated into the grid~\cite{fan2018wind, huang2019grid, wang2017unified, wen2015analysis}.
 In a single-device-infinite-bus system, the power grid strength can be effectively characterized by SCR, which reflects the distance between the device and the infinite bus (an ideal voltage source).
+The concept of SCR was originally proposed for conventional LCC-HVDC transmission systems, where the SCR of the system is compared with the two famous boundary values ``2'' and ``3'' to determine the system strength.
+To be specific, when ${\rm SCR}> 3$, the system is said to be strong; when $2<{\rm SCR}<3$, the system is said to be weak, where the LCC-HVDC station may encounter static voltage stability problems; when ${\rm SCR}<2$, the system is said to be very weak, and it cannot deliver the rated active power due to the voltage stability constraint~\cite{zhang2017generalized}.

+However, as pointed in~\cite{dong2018small}, when studying GFL converters, the boundary values are no longer ``2'' and ``3'', but depend on the characteristics of the GFL converters (e.g., control parameters), defined as critical SCR (CSCR) in~\cite{dong2018small}.
+It has been widely recognized that a GFL converter becomes (small signal) unstable when SCR is lower than a certain value, and this value is exactly CSCR.
+In other words, CSCR serves as the boundary for the SCR of a single GFL converter that is connected to an infinite bus, and the system becomes unstable when ${\rm SCR} < {\rm CSCR}$.
+The design of the GFL converter (e.g., with different control parameters) does not affect the calculation of SCR but affects CSCR, namely, a good design leads to a lower CSCR (i.e., better tolerance of low SCR conditions) and therefore improves the system stability.

 The characterization of power grid strength becomes nontrivial in a multi-device system.
-In our previous work~\cite{dong2018small}, we rigorously showed that in terms of small signal stability, the power grid strength can be characterized by the so-called generalized short-circuit ratio (gSCR).
-We briefly review this concept in what follows.
+In our previous work~\cite{dong2018small}, we rigorously showed that in terms of the small signal stability of a multi-GFL-converter system, the power grid strength can be characterized by the so-called generalized short-circuit ratio (gSCR), which is an extension of the conventional SCR to assess the stability of multi-converter systems.
+Note that gSCR is determined by the power network parameters and the capacity of different devices, which can be used to indicate how strong the power grid is in a multi-device setting and is a generalization of the conventional SCR.
+Moreover, as will be discussed below, the critical value of gSCR is equal to the critical value of a single GFL converter system, i.e., ${\rm CSCR} = {\rm CgSCR}$.
+We briefly review the definition of gSCR of a multi-converter system in what follows.